open-sauced/docs/docs/community/connections.md

 Whether you're seeking mentorship, trying to grow your project or network, looking opportunities to collaborate or work other people, or want to see updates on other projects, this feature offers a streamlined way to connect and achieve your goals.

 Excited?
-Login to [OpenSauced](https://opensauced.pizza/) and start building!😄
+Login to [OpenSauced](https://opensauced.pizza/), create your Pro account or use a coupon to get this feature, and start building!😄